Team-five-code-fellows/Prep/Pitch_ideas.md

 - Has ability to navigate from one random page to another completely in the terminal

-**stretch Goal**
+**Stretch Goal**
-- storing of scores
+- Storing of scores
-- database intergration for previous routes and other implemation.
+- Database intergration for previous routes and other implemation.
-- list out the route user took
+- List out the route user took